 Donor Management Policy

-Gifts: Usually made as cash gift or pledges, but may also include shares, property, services or the income from investments.
+Gift: usually made in cash, but may also include shares, property, services, chattels or the income from investments.

-Pledge: A pledge is a commitment to give a specific dollar amount according to a fixed time schedule.
+Pledge: a commitment to give a specific dollar amount according to a fixed time schedule.

-Gifts-in-Kind: Many corporate donors find it easier to donate products or services to projects, in particular.
+Gifts-in-Kind: donation of products or services to projects.
 The donor should obtain an independent valuation of the gift in order to negotiate any recognition or letter of tax deductibility sought.

-Endowment: A gift to be invested in an endowment fund for the purpose of producing present and future income that may be expended or reinvested with the original gift.
-Otherwise known as a bequest.
+Endowment: a gift to be invested in an endowment fund for the purpose of producing present and future income that may be expended or reinvested with the original gift.
+An endowment can be established by bequest in a will or during a donor’s lifetime.

 AC seeks to further its mission through voluntary financial and non-financial donations by individuals and organisations.
 This policy ensures that the interests of the donor, AC and its staff and representatives are protected and that donations are documented appropriately and transparently.
 AC recognises that security of donor’s personal information is critical and embraces the Australian Privacy Principles.